ModelEarth/data-pipeline/timelines/sqlite/README.md

 Uses yarn pnp, so no node_modules folder is needed.
 Therefore don't run npm install
-HOWEVER, running `npm install` will tell you the specific dependency to resolve.
+HOWEVER, running `npm install` will tell you this specific dependency to resolve.

-	npm install

 Error: Cannot read properties of undefined .pnp.cjs